Echoes from the Cloister, 1969

 lecture was one of about 8 weekly Public Television presentations

-Perhaps the most outstanding illuminations held in 1969 were those of the Kremsmünster
+The most outstanding early illuminations held in 1969 were those of the Kremsmünster

 Codex Millenarius (dated c.800).
 (See Notes 1 &